Nilanthi Kottahachchi

 Nilanthi Kottahachchi (born 21 August 1989) is a Sri Lankan politician and a member of the Parliament of Sri Lanka from Kalutara Electoral District since 2024 as a member of the National People's Power.
-She's also notoriously known for switching her political alliances from time to time. although she's an ardent opponent of the then president Mahinda Rajapaksha, She used to support his Son's political movement 'Nil Balakaya' Prior to joining the NPP.

 Kottahachchi graduated from the Faculty of Law, University of Colombo and qualified as an Attorney-at-law, joining the Panadura Unofficial Bar.

 Entering politics in 2023 from the National People's Power, she gained notability during the 2024 Sri Lankan parliamentary election when she claimed assets stolen by the Rajapaksa administration had been stashed in Uganda at a campaign rally.
 Kottahachchi later stated that this was false, and she knew it at the time she made this allegation.

 In January 2025, following a complaint by Kottahachchi to the Criminal Investigation Department, Raveendra Rammuni a former Millaniya Pradeshiya Sabha member of the opposition Sri Lanka Podujana Peramuna was arrested by the secret police and later granted bail by the Colombo Magistrate's Court.
 Kottahachchi's lawyer had claimed that Rammuni had spread false information on social media, alleging that she had visited a hotel with him for money.
-The lawyer had asked the secret police to take action for Kottahachchi is a woman, a wife, and a mother of young children.Kottahachchi How ever is allgedly known to have a relationship with the fellow MP Susantha DOdawatta.
-She has also supported Namal Rajapaksha's Nil Balakaya prior to joining the NPP.
+The lawyer had asked the secret police to take action for Kottahachchi is a woman, a wife, and a mother of young children.